Robspin/deno-fresh-blog/data/posts/5-rules-for-success.md

 # 4. One step ahead of the competition

 Other people are most likely pursuing the same things as you.
 Keep an eye on what they are doing.
 Are they putting in the same work as you?
 This is a where you can distinguish yourself.
-Try finding creative solutions or put in more work.
+Try finding creative solutions to gain an edge or simply put in more work.
 Stand out of the crowd.

 &nbsp;

 # 5. Dream big and believe in yourself

+Self belief is extremely powerful.
 Without confidence, or sometimes even an irrational belief in yourself, you will most likely fail.
-Unconsciously you will sabotage yourself or perhaps just give up.
+Unconsciously you will sabotage yourself resulting in you giving up.
 Most people don't realise what potential lies within them.
 Dare to dream!
 Work towards achieving your dreams!
 If find you are struggling you can start with small goals to get the momentum going.

 &nbsp;